 We are often asked, “What is the difference between a merchant cash advance and traditional finance?”
 As a long-term partner, we want you to understand your options and feel comfortable that a merchant cash advance is the absolute best solution for your business.
-Having provided millions of Rands in working capital to thousands of retail businesses, we have a thorough knowledge of the South African “Lendscape” understanding the numerous funding options available to local retail SMEs:
+Having provided millions of Rands in working capital to thousands of SME businesses, we have a thorough knowledge of the South African “Lendscape” understanding the numerous funding options for business available to local SMEs:

 Let’s face it – being in business is an unpredictable phenomenon.
 So having a funding partner that considers these variables is an absolute game-changer.
-We are in the business of providing businesses with short-term funding solutions.
-In other words it is a working capital cash injection that can be paid back in line with your turnover and often in less than 1 year.
+We are in the business of providing businesses with short-term business funding options.
+In other words, it is a working capital cash injection that can be paid back in line with your turnover and often in less than 1 year.
 A cash advance is an unsecured loan that requires the Directors to sign personal surety, but no assets need to be pledged.
 Further to this, the use of funds is not prescribed.
-With our product the funding has a fixed cost that will not change over the repayment period, this means that there is no interest rate and repayments are flexible.
-Further to this the application is extremely fast and funding can be granted in less than 48 hours.
+With our online business funding option, the funding has a fixed cost that will not change over the repayment period, this means that there is no interest rate and repayments are flexible.
+Further to this, the application is extremely fast and funding can be granted in less than 48 hours.

 Access Bonds are like getting a puppy – quite the commitment.
 This type of long-term business loan should be thought about in decades.
 They are for very large purchases like buying a new property for a store location.
 The Access Bond is a revolving facility that then gets added to your 20-year term payments.
 Bonds have steady repayments that usually change with the changing interest rate.
 The rates from your bank (on your initial bond) may alter as a result of these changes in the Access Bond.
 Various market forces, such as inflation, also influence interest rates on these types of loans.